Sam Neua, the Viang Xai caves, and Nam et-Phou Louey NPA

 The story, the history of what they sacrificed and how they persevered through worse bombing than Germany or Japan suffered in World War II, is amazing.
 And the caves are quite scenic in places.
 But is it worth travelling so far?
 If you’re only going to the Caves then I don’t think so, especially if you will see all the stunning caves on the Thakhek Motorcycle Loop as well as the Phatok caves very conveniently located in Nong Khiaw, which housed a regional Pathet Lao HQ.
 But, if you will combine this with some trekking in Nam Et-Phou Louey National Park (see below), then the long travel time becomes much more justified.

 En route from either Luang Prabang or Nong Khiaw to Sam Neua, you will pass through Muang Khiam, the gateway town to Nam et-Phou Louey National Park.
 I personally have not been there, but I hear good things about it and it’s high on my list for my next visit.
-Apparently this is (along with the Gibbon Experience) a very rare place where you can still hear and see wild animals in Laos — mainly birds (ground animals are pretty much gone as far as I know).
+Apparently this is (along with the wonderful Gibbon Experience) a very rare place where you can still hear and see wild animals in Laos — mainly birds (ground animals are pretty much gone as far as I know).
 The guided Night Safari (on the river after dark) comes highly recommended.
 Expect basic accomodation and good food, with great guides.

 Previous